okpalan/artfluence/My Illustrations/Uche Nnamdi/Docs/Uche Nnamdi.md

    - Show how to export animations from Spine in suitable formats.

 3. **Step 2: Video Editing**:
-   - Import the animation into Movavi and demonstrate how to overlay Uche Nnamdi into your videos.
+   - Import the animation into video editing software and demonstrate how to overlay Uche Nnamdi into your videos.

 4. **Step 3: Create Thumbnails and Channel Art**:
    - Discuss how to design engaging thumbnails featuring Uche Nnamdi.